Download Whitepaper

 Remote session requirements

-• The client computer's Central Administration console must have the target computer added to it.
-See the section Managing Computers, for instructions.
+• The Central Administration console must have the computer that you are opening the remote session to, added to it.

 • Only installations of BackupAssist v7 or later can be managed using Central Administration.